 Shillinglee Court is a fine example of effortless interior style

-This striking Georgian home has been described as one of the finest examples in West Sussex.
+This striking Georgian home has been described as one of the finest examples of its kind in West Sussex.

 Shillinglee Court is a Grade-I listed, four bedroom house forming part of a remarkable Georgian country house.
 The early Georgian wing dates back from 1735.
 The stunning looking house is constructed, in the main, of red brick with stone ornamentation.